eth-cscs/abcpy/doc/source/postanalysis.rst

     a = Normal([[1],[0.1]], name='parameter_1')
     b = MultivariateNormal([[1,1],[[0.1,0],[0,0.1]]], name='parameter_2')

-If one defined a model with these two parameters as inputs, a number of samples per parameters of 2, and let the algorithm run for two steps, the following would be the output of `journal.get_parameters()` if one specified full output to be 1:
+If one defined a model with these two parameters as inputs, a number of samples per parameters of 2, and let the algorithm run for two steps, the following would be the output of `journal.get_output_values()` if one specified full output to be 1:

 .. code-block:: python